Tyre: The Mediterranean's best-kept secret?

 "I have friends from Beirut who used to be scared of Tyre," says Tabet, the hotel owner, himself from the southern city.
 "But they discovered it through coming to Dar Alma and they broke the fear."

 Hezbollah -- whose name means "Party of God" -- is very much still present in Tyre, where it commands widespread support.
-Yet this this is not always the case elsewhere in Lebanon, especially amongst the country's Christian and Sunni populations.
+Yet this is not always the case elsewhere in Lebanon, especially amongst the country's Christian and Sunni populations.

 Two of the four city MPs for Tyre are from Hezbollah while the other two are from the Amal party, another Shia political movement and frequent ally in parliament.